nryotaro/synthesis_of_web_crawlers/README.md

 - attributes defines the types of data to be extracted
 - website-url1 is the root url of website1
 - page-url1 is a url of website1
-- container-descriptor is a CSS selector query
+- container-descriptor is a CSS Selector describing an item container.
+A container is a sub-tree that contains all the attribute values you would like to extract.

 ### Example
     (is (= (synthesis #{:title}